Snail Mail Sweethearts

 A roundup of five postcards, described more below.
 L to R: a woman smoking, eyes in an envelope, an erasure poem valentine, eyes in an envelope, a person buying oranges

-I run Snail Mail Sweethearts, a visual art subscription service and newsletter about history’s finest snail mail, featuring
+For three years I ran Snail Mail Sweethearts, a visual art subscription service, microfiction archive, and newsletter about history’s finest snail mail, featuring

-• annual, quarterly, or monthly original artwork mailed direct to you
+• annual, quarterly, or monthly original artwork mailed to subscribers

 • deep dives on juicy mail throughout history